ashutoshshanker/ops-hw-vtep/DESIGN.md

 ## Sync OVSDB to HW VTEP

-OVSDB maintains tunnel interfaces and access port bindings to tunnel keys. vswitchd learns local MACs on its tunneled access ports and updates its MAC table. vtepd is responsible to sync that table to HW VTEP database.
+OVSDB maintains tunnel interfaces and access port bindings to tunnel keys. vswitchd learns local MACs on the ports and updates the MAC table. vtepd is responsible to sync that table to HW VTEP database.
-One that happens, the network controller distributes the physical switch information across the VTEPs in the network.
+When that happens, the network controller distributes the physical switch information across the VTEPs in the network.

 <div id='ovsdb-daemon-support-for-hw-vtep'/>